Creating and using Site Search Funnel in Google Analytics

 #1 People are not finding the content they are looking for as the content does not exist on your website.

-So if you do not have content on ‘client id’, may be you should create articles on this topic.
+So if you do not have content on ‘client id’, maybe you should create articles on this topic.

-If that is not the case and you have got lot of articles on ‘client id’ then you need to make your internal site search results better.
+If that is not the case and you have got a lot of articles on ‘client id’ then you need to make your internal site search results better.

 So that people can easily find out what they are looking for.